AcheronProject/AcheronDocs/reset_article/principle.rst

 (2) A new reset circuit
 =======================

-In middle development of the SharkPCB, a user by the name of ishtob (can't find his GitHub account or his Discord anymore, please contact me so I can credit you properly ish!) blessed me with a piece of his knowledge and shared a reset circuit he was working on.
+In middle development of the SharkPCB, a user by the name of ishtob blessed me with a piece of his knowledge and shared a reset circuit he was working on.
 A version of this circuit is depicted in :numref:`reset1`.

 .. _reset1 :
 .. figure:: images/png/reset1.png